About the Marvin Center

-The C. Raymond Marvin Center for Student Leadership fosters students' sense of belonging through meaningful and purposeful experiences.
-We are dedicated to empowering students to design their leadership journey and create positive change in their community.
+The C. Raymond Marvin Center for Student Leadership and Civic Engagement fosters students' sense of belonging through meaningful and productive experiences.
+We are dedicated to empowering students to design their leadership journey and create positive change in their communities.

 Through workshops, classes, and special programs, we take students through every facet of leadership.
 They learn to lead with integrity and get others excited about getting involved.
 They learn the real meaning of group dynamics and how to create a team that works as one to achieve its goals.
 Students learn how to engage others and how to settle conflicts.
 We give them direction on how to network, broaden their reach, and excel in their missions.
 We teach them that leaders never stop learning.